Chapter 14: World War II and its aftermath

 Mafia, as we saw, was active after the Garibaldi invasion in the south and had deep roots in eastern Sicily and Palermo, as the Sangiorgi report showed at the turn of the 20th century.
 Its roots, Salvatore Lupo argues, were in the gradual and violent acquisition of the monopoly on the water necessary to produce the gold of Palermo, the citrus fruit that would fetch exorbitant prices all over Europe.
 Following the Sangiorgi report and the acquittal of the vast majority of people involved, the Mafia continued to prosper in Palermo.
 The origin of the name mafia possibly comes from the Arab word mahyas (cocky).

-At the same time in Naples a similar criminal organization, the Camorra (the name could come from ca’, con in Neapolitan dialect, and morra, a popular gambling game, indicating people organizing gambling), disbanded itself following the investigation into the assassination of Camorra member Gennaro Cuocolo and his wife.
+At the same time in Naples a similar criminal organization, the Camorra (the name could come from ca’, con /with in Neapolitan dialect, and morra, a popular gambling game, indicating people organizing gambling), disbanded itself following the investigation into the assassination of Camorra member Gennaro Cuocolo and his wife.
 Another Camorra member, Gennaro Abbatemaggio, revealed all the inner workings of the Camorra, and in contrast to the inquiry in Sicily, in Naples the judges gave heavy sentences to all those involved.
-Therefore on May 25, 1915 the Camorra, decimated by arrests and a serious police crackdown, decided on its dissolution.
+Therefore, on May 25, 1915 the Camorra, decimated by arrests and a serious police crackdown, decided on its dissolution.
 Its individual members could hope to survive better own their own rather than in an organization that was being exterminated by the state.

 At the same time Calabrian bandits, brigands, and people living on the fringes of mountain towns got organized in gangs called ‘ndrine and created the phenomenon ‘ndrangheta (from the Greek aner andros, man, thus the society of men).
 But unlike the Mafia and Camorra, which were based in urban areas, Calabrian organized crime had its core in the mountainous countryside and remained largely marginal until the 1970s.
 The Camorra reorganized in the 1980s.